 The VCBH training program currently supports eight predoctoral and eight postdoctoral fellowships:

-Predoctoral fellows typically are full-time graduate students in the UVM Department of Psychological Science.
-The VCBH is fully integrated with this department, with faculty holding joint appointments in the Departments of Psychiatry and Psychological Science.
-The training period is 4 - 5 years resulting in a Ph.D. in general/experimental or clinical psychology.
-Applicants must have completed their undergraduate degree in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
+Predoctoral fellows are full-time graduate students in the UVM Department of Psychological Science.
+The VCBH is fully integrated with this department with faculty holding joint appointments in the departments of psychiatry and psychological science.
+The training period is four to five years resulting in a PhD in general/experimental or clinical psychology.
+Applicants must have completed their undergraduate degree in psychology, behavior analysis, or a related discipline (residency restrictions may apply).
 Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
-Stipend, tuition, health care coverage, and travel funds provided by NIH Institutional Training Awards.
+Stipend, tuition, health care coverage, and travel funds are provided by NIH Institutional Training Awards and UVM.

 Postdoctoral fellows conduct independent research under the mentorship of a VCBH faculty member at one or more of the sites that make up the VCBH (see Facilities & Resources).
-The training period is 2 - 3 years.
-Applicants must have completed doctoral training in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
+The training period is two to three years.
+Applicants must have completed doctoral training in psychology, behavior analysis, or a related discipline (residency restrictions may apply).
 Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
 Salary is competitive and commensurate with experience (PGY 1-7) and supported by NIH Institutional Training Awards.

 *We are currently recruiting for both post and predoctoral fellowship positions!
 To learn more about our open positions, click here!